Is your email click-through rate lower than you’d like?

 Takeaway: When designing CTA buttons for your email marketing campaigns, avoid the temptation to get too fancy, as people might not realize it’s a button they can click.
 Use rounded square backgrounds, where possible, and add a gradient or stroke to the button to help it stand out on the page.

 Although it’s tempting to make your CTA button huge to ensure it gets noticed and clicked, testing has shown that it may not be a great idea.

 When ContentVerve tested making their client’s main CTA button extremely large, they actually found that it decreased conversions by about 10%.
-They hypothesised that the larger CTA button drew the reader’s attention away from the copy and images and presented them with the conversion point before the reader was actually convinced of the value of converting.
+They hypothesized that the larger CTA button drew the reader’s attention away from the copy and images and presented them with the conversion point before the reader was convinced of the value of converting.

 Result: 10% decrease in conversion.
 Statistical Confidence: 95%.

 Takeaway: Make sure the button you create and add to your email marketing campaigns is appropriately sized for the rest of the email.
-You want people to notice the images and headings in your email as well, otherwise if the first thing they see is the CTA button they will likely ignore it as they haven’t been adequately convinced of the value of your offer yet.
+You want people to notice the images and headings in your email as well.
+Otherwise, if the first thing they see is the CTA button, they will likely ignore it, as they haven’t been adequately convinced of the value of your offer yet.

 Surrounded by whitespace

-Whitespace (sometimes known as dead space) is the blank area around your call to action button.
+Whitespace (sometimes known as dead space) is the blank area around your call-to-action button.

 Adding ample whitespace around your CTA buttons encourages click-throughs by separating them visually from other elements in your email and helping focus the reader’s attention on them at the right time.

-Takeaway: Use whitespace around your main call to action buttons to help them stand out from the other elements of your email campaign and get noticed.
+Takeaway: Use whitespace around your main call-to-action buttons to help them stand out from the other elements of your email campaign and get noticed.